mdmoinulhossain/CS/CMD's/Windows-command-prompt.md

 4. ctrl + alt + Delete -> options for pc log off, restart, task manager etc.
 5. window + print SysRq -> Screenshot of your pc.
 6. ctrl + t -> open new tab in browser and ctrl + w to close.
-7. crrl + shift + t to undo browser and ctrl + shift + w to clone whole browser.(same as file explorer)
+7. ctrl + shift + t to undo browser and ctrl + shift + w to clone whole browser.(same as file explorer)